 When you form a business, you have a lot of decisions to make regarding its structure.
 Do you need to worry about liability?
 What about taxes?
-There's no substitute for asking for advice from a qualified tax professional, but it's still important to research which structure might be right for you.
+There's no substitute for asking for advice from a qualified tax professional, but you should still research on your own the structure that might be right for you.

 A single owner of an unincorporated business essentially operates the business as an extension of herself.
-For tax purposes, profits and losses of the business flow through to the tax return of the owner.
+For tax purposes, the profits and losses of the business flow through to the owner's tax return.
 In other words, business profits are reported as earned income for the individual owner of the business.

 Liabilities of the business also flow through to the owner.
-For example, if someone slips and falls on the business premises, the company damages the property of a customer or the company is unable to pay its debts, successful claims against the company may be levied against the owner as an individual.
+For example, if someone slips and falls on the business premises, the company damages a customer's property, or the company is unable to pay its debts, an individual or corporation can levy successful claims against the sole proprietorship—that is, the owner.

-For home-based businesses or other small businesses, this often is the best option because it is the least complicated.
+For home-based businesses or other small businesses, a sole proprietorship often is the best option because it is the least complicated.

-Sole proprietors still can use a name different than their own in order to run a business.
+Sole proprietors still can use a name different from their own in order to run a business.
 A DBA (doing business as) allows sole proprietors to use a business name rather than their personal name.
-The DBA cannot contain terms such as corporation, incorporated, or LLC unless the business legally operates as such.
+The DBA cannot, however, contain terms such as corporation, incorporated, or LLC unless the business legally operates as such.
 For example, a sole proprietor selling widgets can name his business something like Widgets R Us, but he cannot name it Widgets Inc. unless he is legally incorporated.

 Limited Liability Company (LLC)

 Many sole proprietors turn to an LLC for some legal protection.
 The owners and any officers and directors are personally protected from the financial and legal liabilities of the company, including their own negligence in operating the business.
 Single-member LLCs often are treated by the IRS the same way as sole proprietorships.
 This means individuals attach their business income to their personal tax returns the same way they would as a sole proprietorship.